B1aZer/micro-bot-services-discord-bot/README.md

 - [x] max number of usages / lim
 - [x] status command / user menu / lelevup UI
 - [x] add role routine add on xp. how we count tasks there were not complete?
 Split to lv1 subtasks and count after exec
+- [ ] log user commands
 - [ ] refactor levelup levels, commands, rank command num of commands
 - [ ] levelup json
 - [ ] coins in levelup are static
 - [ ] random nft + cleanup reddit praw
 - [ ] add community commands
+- [ ] add some discord channels, see ohm, concave etc.
 - [ ] object.assign in tasks base class
 - [ ] add other tasks
+- [ ] opensea monitor, push to queue with max 5 times
 - [ ] check category permissions: bot only have access to bot, check other roles, channels should be synced with category
 - [ ] each role gives 100 coins + see whatsup (levels(new channels), new tasks (quests), command drop (free), coins drop)
 - [x] Finish etherscan scraper, write file, schedule 1h